 With a creative identity that is part-producer, part-improviser, part-composer, and part-visual artist, Isak Gaines is an artist not easily categorized.
 His chamber pieces have been internationally recognized.
 His sample-based music has been represented on multiple releases with Inner Ocean Records.
 His jazz compositions have been featured in Downbeat Magazine.
 His saxophone playing has brought him to some of the biggest stages of Europe, South America, and the United States.
 Nonetheless, these facts only represent a limited perspective of his work.

 In 2014, after having spent his first 19 years immersed in Seattle’s rich music culture, Isak moved to New York to study at the New School for Jazz and Contemporary Music.
 His first major arrangements – featured on his 2016 release Bits and Pieces – won the Downbeat Student Music Award for undergraduate small jazz ensemble.
 Shortly thereafter, he began working in two drastically different mediums: sample-based production and classical composition.
 It during this time that he connected with his greatest mentor - GRAMMY award winning producer Robert Sadin - under whose oversight he wrote and recorded his first major chamber and orchestral pieces.
 In the summer of 2018, Isak was invited to participate in the International Antonin Dvorak Composition Competition in Prague, where he won the special prize for Best Chamber Music.
 He was a 2019 national finalist for both the American Prize in Instrumental Chamber Music Composition and the 2019 ASCAP Morton Gould Award.
 Throughout this entire period, he was also a frequent guest artist with the house band at The Lesson - a weekly improvised experimental Hip-Hop session in New York’s Lower East Side organized by drummer Lenny “The Ox” Reece.
 As a member of New York-based experimental folk project Belaver, he has recorded in collaboration with prolific Austin-based producer and songwriter Robert Ellis.
-July and August 2020 will see the release of two EP’s - Revelries Pt.
-I & II - which mark Isak’s first solo releases with Inner Ocean Records.
+In July 2020, Isak signed with Inner Ocean Records and subsequently put out a pair of EP’s - Revelries Pt.
+I & II - his first solo releases with the label after having been featured on two of their compilations the previous year.